TheJakartaPost

 R

-span class="inline inline-center">Record breakers: Thousands of students play the angklung bamboo musical instrument during the Angklung Harmony for the World at Siliwangi Stadium in Bandung, West Java, on Thursday.
+span class="caption">Record breakers: Thousands of students play the angklung bamboo musical instrument during the Angklung Harmony for the World at Siliwangi Stadium in Bandung, West Java, on Thursday.
 The event, held in conjunction with the 60th Asian African Conference Commemoration (AACC), managed to create a new world record with some 20,000 participants.
 (Antara/Sigid Kurniawan)

 The Indonesian World Record Museum declared on Thursday that a new record on playing the angklung had been created when some 20,000 people, mostly students, played the bamboo musical instrument at the Siliwangi Stadium in Bandung, West Java.